isomerpages/moe-sshideasfestival/pages/About Us.md

 <p>The inaugural Ideas Festival is a showcase of the latest insights and
 contributions from humanities and social science (HSS) researchers in Singapore.
-It features multiple events that explore a diverse and thought-provoking range of topics, from artificial intelligence to well-being and the changing workplace.
+It features multiple events that explore a diverse and thought-provoking range of topics, from the impact of artificial intelligence on society, to well-being and the changing workplace.
 <br>
 <br>The Ideas Festival is co-organised by the National University of Singapore
 (NUS), Nanyang Technological University (NTU), Singapore Management University